-Adverse possession cases are highly, highly factual cases.
+Adverse possession cases are highly factual cases.
 It is not uncommon for these disputes to get into the weeds (no pun intended!) of the disputed property and concern even the smallest portions of the disputed land.

-In this case, the party opposing this claim attempted to argue that the claimant’s case should have not been decided by the jury, arguing they did not present sufficient evidence to make such a claim.
-The Appeals Court rejected this argument, by recognizing that such claims are questions of fact, and often need to be resolved at trial.
+In this case, the party opposing this claim attempted to argue that the claimant’s case should not have been decided by the jury, arguing they did not present sufficient evidence to make such a claim.
+The Appeals Court rejected this argument by recognizing that such claims are questions of fact and often need to be resolved at trial.

 Lesson #2: Unexplained Use of Property Creates a Presumption of Adverse Use